primer/css/pages/css/components/header.md

 All items directly under the `.Header` component should be a `.Header-item` component.
 Inside these components can be anything (text, forms, images...), and the `.Header-item` component will make sure these elements vertically align with each other.

-`.Header-items` have built in margin that will need to be overwritten with a utility class `mr-0` for the last element in the container.
+`.Header-item` elements have a built-in margin that will need to be overridden with the `mr-0` utility class for the last element in the container.
 We relied on the utility classes here instead of `:last-child` because the last child isn't always the item visible.
 On responsive pages, there's a mobile menu that gets presented to the user at smaller breakpoints.

 ```html title="Header-item"
 <div class="Header">